Standard Terms and Conditions of PCI Bauprodukte AG for the Sale of Products and Services in the PCI and THOMSIT Product Lines

-1. General These General Terms and Conditions of Sales Contracts shall apply to all business relationships with PCI Bauprodukte AG (hereinafter referred to as “PCI”) and shall, unless otherwise agreed in writing, be an integral part of all present and future contracts for the sale of goods (hereinafter referred to as “Contracts”).
-The Purchaser hereby expressly waives the application of any other contract conditions in deviation from these General Terms and Conditions.
-Without limitation of the generality of the foregoing, any general terms and conditions of purchase contracts of the Purchaser shall not apply.
+These Standard Terms and Conditions shall apply to all business relationships with PCI Bauprodukte AG (hereinafter referred to as “PCI”) and shall be an integral part of all contracts for present and future deliveries except as otherwise agreed in writing between the Purchaser and PCI.
+The Purchaser hereby expressly waives the application of any contract conditions in deviation from these Standard Terms and Conditions, including without limitation any standard terms of purchase contracts of the Purchaser.

 2. Offer and conclusion of contract